Introduction to using Git and GitHub for software development

 This is a very useful command that we will use a lot.
 It should be your first port of call to figure out the current state of a repository and often suggests commands that can be used for different tasks.

-Don’t worry about all the output for now, the important bit is that the 2 files we already have are untracked in the repository (directory).
-We want to add the files to the list of files tracked by Git.
-Git does not track any files automatically and you need make a conscious decision to add a file.
-Let’s do what Git hints at:
+Don’t worry about all the output for now, the important bit is that the two files we already have are untracked in the repository (directory).
+Git does not track any files automatically so we need to do this explicitly.
+To do this, we first add the files to Git’s staging area, like so:

 git status